Hospitality and Tourism Management (HTM)

 - Evaluate and develop personal and professional competencies associated with hospitality leaders.

-- As members of a team, through a group project, evaluate a hospitality operation and present acceptable findings and/or solutions considering the implications for multiple stakeholders
+- As members of a team, through a group project, evaluate a hospitality operation and present acceptable findings and/or solutions considering the implications for multiple stakeholders.

 The Certificate in Hospitality Studies is offered online from the University of Guelph's School of Hospitality, Food and Tourism Management, Gordon S. Lang School of Business and Economics.
 It is comprised of five courses taken via distance education and is designed to provide an overview of the hospitality industry, an understanding of human resources management principles and financial management skills.
 It is perfect for individuals needing additional formal education to assume greater management responsibilities.